dimant/NeonTerm/README.md

 The terminal is written in dotnet core so it should work on all platforms but it was tested only on Windows.
 The recommended workflow
 is:
 1. Install the [.Net Core SDK](https://dotnet.microsoft.com/download)
-2. Build Neon term by typing `dotnet build` in the folder containing `NeonTerm.sln`
+2. Build NeonTerm by typing `dotnet build` in the folder containing `NeonTerm.sln`
 3. Get [Visual Studio Code](https://code.visualstudio.com/)
 4. Get the [Macros](https://marketplace.visualstudio.com/items?itemName=geddski.macros) extension.
 5. Setup a macros to send single lines and selections to the VSCode terminal window.